Watching your child grow and master new skills is one of the best parts of being a parent.

 By 4 Years

-By 4 years old your child should be able to balance on one foot for 10 seconds, walk up and down stairs alternating feet without a rail, hop on one foot, and have enough coordination to do things like skipping, jumping jacks, and galloping.
+By 4 years old, most children balance on one foot for 10 seconds, walk up and down stairs alternating feet without a rail, hop on one foot, and have enough coordination to do things like skipping, jumping jacks, and galloping.

-They may also be the child who is not interested in the playground equipment because it seems too hard or scary for them.
+They may have a lack of interest in playground equipment as well, because it seems too hard or scary for them.

 By 5 Years

-By 5 years old your child should be able to walk backwards, jump side to side, and learn how to do motions like skipping or hopscotch.
+By 5 years old, most children can walk backwards, jump side to side, and learn how to do motions like skipping or hopscotch.

 At this age your child will really start comparing themself to their peers, leading to difficulties participating in group activities if they can’t keep up.

-What If My Child Isn’t Meeting These Milestones?
+What If My Child Isn’t Meeting These Physical Development Milestones?

 If it’s only a few weeks beyond a certain developmental milestone, it’s usually not a big deal.